Equality, diversity and inclusivity in the curriculum

 Our EDI toolkit is intended to support all who design and deliver teaching in the School of Medicine in considering how equality, diversity and inclusion (EDI) can be increasingly embedded throughout the course.

 Alongside EDI-specific teaching sessions, we would like to ensure EDI-related topics are threaded through all areas of the curriculum.
 Many of us find it difficult to know where to start, which is why this toolkit was created.
-To find out more about our Toolkit, please visit the Toolkit homepage here (link).
+Find out more about our Toolkit.

 In 2021 the School worked with the School of Healthcare and the Anthony Walker Foundation to design and deliver a series of live online training sessions for all NHS staff and clinical students who work and study across NHS trusts in the Mersey, Cheshire and Wirral and Lancashire Region, focusing on raising awareness of microaggressions.
 This training was developed in response to the large number of ‘lived experiences’ shared by staff and students working and training in the region.
 The training was then developed into an e-learning package and made compulsory for all staff joining the School from 2022 onwards.

-Following a proposal made by students in the EDI student-staff network, the e-learning package will be a mandatory course component for all student doctors from 2024 onwards.
+Following a proposal made by students in the EDI student-staff network, the e-learning package became a mandatory course component for all student doctors from 2024 onwards.

-In addition, the School of Medicine is working closely with the Guild to develop specific bystander training for students entering year 1 of the course from 2023/24 onwards, with plans to develop a further session for year 3 students based upon clinical scenarios.
+In addition, the School of Medicine works closely with the Guild to develop specific bystander activity training for all students entering year 1 of the course, and a new session on bystander activity will be introduced for year 5 students in the 2024/25 academic year.